 All Managers and Supervisors have additional responsibility to be proactive and:

 - Eliminate personal biases based on EEP protected classifications from employment decisions and practices.

 - Ensure employment, performance or conduct decisions and practices are based on a consistent set of criteria that is applied equally to all employees and not based on non-job-related factors.

-- Ensure that tradition and stereotypes do not create a “glass ceiling” to advancement of persons historically excluded from middle and upper management positions.
+- Ensure that tradition and stereotypes do not create barriers to advancement of persons historically excluded from middle and upper management positions.